-Our Chairman, Norman Gough, celebrates the founding of FineCal* - 50 years ago!
+Our Chairman, Norman Gough, celebrates the founding of FineCal* - 50 plus years ago!

 In partnership with his late wife Joan, 1967 witnessed the startup of an industrial wholesale business operating from small premises near Bristol’s Clifton and within a stones throw of the BBC studios in Whiteladies.
 Little could be known then of how the enterprise would develop into the multi-million pound operation it is today.